Israeli military ID's gun that may have killed journalist | Law-Order

 The Israeli military has identified a soldier's rifle that may have killed Al Jazeera journalist Shireen Abu Akleh, but said it cannot be certain unless the Palestinians turn over the bullet for analysis, a military official said Thursday.

-The military official stressed that while the source of the shot is still unclear, “we have narrowed down the IDF weapon that might be involved in the fire exchange near Shireen.”
-He renewed the call for the Palestinians to release the bullet.
-If they do so, he said, Israel will “hopefully be able to compare the bullet to that barrel and check if there is a match.”
-He spoke on condition of anonymity under military briefing guidelines.

-The military last week released the results of a preliminary investigation that offered two possible causes of death.
-It said that in one scenario, she may have been hit by Palestinian gunfire during a fierce shootout with Israeli troops.
 In the second scenario, it said she might have been hit by an Israeli soldier who shot through a “designated firing hole” in a military vehicle at a Palestinian gunman who was shooting at the vehicle.
 It said it could not determine the source of fire without analyzing the bullet.

+Asked for further details on Thursday, the military official confirmed that investigators have turned their focus to a specific weapon.

+He stressed that while the source of the shot is still unclear, “we have narrowed down the IDF weapon that might be involved in the fire exchange near Shireen.”
+He said if the Palestinians cooperate with the investigation, Israel will “hopefully be able to compare the bullet to that barrel and check if there is a match.”
+He spoke on condition of anonymity under military briefing guidelines.

 The Palestinians have been conducting their own investigation.
 Last Friday, the Palestinian public prosecutor said preliminary findings show Abu Akleh was killed by deliberate fire from Israeli troops.
 The prosecutor said the investigation would continue.